 It can be hard to get yourself off the sofa during the holiday season, particularly when the weather is cold and the telly is inviting.
-Here are some top tips to get active in 2020.
+Here are some top tips to get yourself active.
 These tips help you choose and stick with resolutions you might be making to get yourself active.

 Think about the thing you want to do

 E.g. learn to swim, start running, go rambling on weekends, cycle to work, do yoga.
 Think hard and choose something that you really want to do, rather than something you feel you should do, or even someone else wants you to do.
 It’s important that you feel this will add value to your life e.g. it might help you make friends in a new city, it might help you manage your stress better than you are at the moment, it might even help you lose some weight.
 You might just want to be able to swim in the sea when you go on summer holidays.

 Consider all the reasons you want to do that particular activity

 I want to lose weight

 my mum is a runner and I want to join her for a run when I visit on weekends

 I just feel very unfit